thirtycapital/hanger/README.md

 	- ***FULL***: the *job* checkup will be executed only when all the dependencies with FULL and PARTIAL scope are concluded.
 	- ***PARTIAL***: the *job* checkup will be executed only when all the dependencies with PARTIAL scope are concluded.
 	- ***ANYONE***: the *job* checkup will be executed always when the dependencies with FULL or PARTIAL scope are concluded.
-- Define the SQL validation instruction on ***SQL Select Statement*** field, is it possible to reference the result of another ckeckup, using the following sintax: ${{checkup ID}}.The resultset must return only an integer value.
+- Define the SQL validation instruction on ***SQL Select Statement*** field, it is possible to reference the result of another ckeckup, using the following sintax: ${{checkup ID}}.The resultset must return only an integer value.
 - Select the condition on ***Condition***.
 - Define the expected result on Threshold field.
-Is it possible to reference the result of another ckeckup, using the following sintax: ***${checkup ID}***.
+It is possible to reference the result of another ckeckup, using the following sintax: ***${checkup ID}***.
 - On ***On fail*** field, select the action that will be executed, whether the validation fails.
 The available options are:
 	- ***NOTHING***: just block the chain execution.
 	- ***REBUILD***: if it is a pos validation, the *job* is executed again.
 Otherwise, it has the same effect of NOTHING.